oforchinedu/QuizzRepo/README.md

   * To retrieve scores

 # Front End Dependencies
-  * HTML and Bootsrap: to display questions, answers and userboard
+  * HTML and Bootsrap: to display questions, answers and leader board
   * Javascript